 A student with a disability shall not be removed from his or her current placement for disciplinary reasons for more than ten days without IEP Committee action to determine appropriate services in the interim and otherwise in accordance with applicable federal and state law.
-If an exceptional student education due process appeal is filed, the student with a disability shall remain in the then current education setting in place at the time such appeal is noticed to IDEA, unless IDEA and the student's parents agree otherwise.
+If an exceptional student education due process appeal is filed, the student with a disability shall remain in the current education setting in place when such appeal is noticed to IDEA, unless IDEA and the student's legal guardians agree otherwise.